Theresa, Wisconsin

 Theresa is a village in Dodge County, Wisconsin, United States.
 The population was 1,255 at the 2020 census.
 The village is surrounded by the Town of Theresa.

 History

 Theresa was founded by Solomon Juneau along with his Metis wife, Josette Vieau Juneau, and children in the 1850s.
 It was named for Solomon's mother, (Marie-)Thérèse Galarneau Juneau.

-During World War I more than 600 people from over a dozen surrounding communities prevented former mayor of Milwaukee and Socialist party member Emil Seidel from holding a "pro-German" meeting in Theresa.
+During World War I, more than 600 people from over a dozen surrounding communities prevented former mayor of Milwaukee and Socialist party member Emil Seidel from holding a "pro-German" meeting in Theresa.

 Geography

 Theresa is located at (43.51667, -88.453001).

-According to the United States Census Bureau, the village has a total area of 0.82 sqmi, of which, 0.80 sqmi of it is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 0.82 sqmi, of which 0.80 sqmi is land and 0.02 sqmi is water.